carlsednaoui/ouibounce/README.md

 ouiBounce(document.getElementById('ouibounce-modal'), { callback: function() { console.log('OuiBounce fired!'); } });
 ```

 __Cookie expiration:__ You can add a cookie expiration (in days).
-The default cookie expiration is 30 days.
+By default, the cookie will expire at the end of the session.
 ```js
 ouiBounce(document.getElementById('ouibounce-modal'), { cookieExpire: 10 });
 ```